 April 28, 2018

-Location: Northeast Wisconsin Technology College (NWTC) Student Center
+Location: Northeast Wisconsin Technical College (NWTC) Student Center

 ( 2740 W Mason St, Green Bay, WI 54307 - Parking lot #6)

-Our students are talented, so let's showcase their skills & abilities at the premier STEAM Fair.
-This event will be made up of different events/competitions/challenges, including the traditional Science Fair, (which was previously held in conjunction with the Science Expo at Shopko Hall), a Chain Reaction Contraption Competition (also referenced as a Rube Goldberg Machine), an Instant Engineering Challenge, and Tinkering Spaces.
+Our students are talented, so let's showcase their skills & abilities at the STEAM Fair.
+This event will be made up of different competitions, including the traditional Science Fair, (which was previously held in conjunction with the Science Expo at Shopko Hall), a Chain Reaction Competition (also referenced as a Rube Goldberg Machine), an Instant Engineering Challenge, and Tinkering Space activities.